Skip to Content

 taking a spoonful of corn from the skillet

-Step 2: once the butter is melted in the skillet, add in the frozen corn, salt, and pepper.
+Step 2: Once the butter is melted in the skillet, add in the frozen corn, salt, and pepper.

 Yes, this does take time, but most likely you are already cooking other parts of dinner, and will hardly notice the time going by.

 If you are making it for Thanksgiving, just give it a stir in between working on your other dishes.
+Just stir every few minutes and it’s a low maintenance delicious side dish!

 easy corn side dish